mcmarius/inlp/04_word_representations/README.md

-# Module 04: Word Representations (Sparse & Dense)
+# Lesson 04: Word Representations (Sparse & Dense)

-In this module, we explore sparse word representations using the ANPC press releases dataset.
+In this lesson, we explore sparse word representations using the ANPC press releases dataset.
 We focus on refining these representations with domain-specific stopwords and applying them to advanced NLP tasks.

 ## Objectives